 As regards Petr Zuska’s choreographies, he has portrayed the character of I / Psychiatric Patient in Ibbur, or A Prague Mystery and the lead male role in Brel – Vysotsky – Kryl / Solo for Three, for the latter of which he was nominated for the Komerční banka Award.
 In 2014 he appeared in the pivotal role of Friar Lawrence in Zuska’s production of Romeo and Juliet.

-In 1995 he won second prize at the Sanlam international competition in Pretoria, South Africa.
-In 2002 he was awarded the Thalia Award for his portrayal of the Tsar in the balletIvan the Terrible by the choreographer and stage director Libor Vaculík, and one year later was nominated for the Thalia Prize for the role of Petruchio in the ballet The Taming of the Shrew.
-In 2003 Alexandre Katsapov won the Philip Morris Ballet Flower Award for the best classical dance ballet artist in the CzechRepublic.
-He has been voted the most popular dancer in the CzechRepublic for five successive years.
+In 1995, Alexandre Katsapov came second in the Sanlam international competition in Pretoria, South Africa.
+In 2002 he received the prestigious Czech Thalia Award for his portrayal of the Tsar in the ballet Ivan the Terrible by the choreographer and stage director Libor Vaculík, and one year later was nominated for the Thalia Award for the role of Petruchio in the ballet The Taming of the Shrew.
+In 2003 he won the Philip Morris Ballet Flower Award for the best classical dance ballet artist in the Czech Republic.